 Would the British public accept chlorinated chicken masking lower welfare standards on farm or hormone-fed beef flooding supermarket shelves in exchange for a US trade deal?
 That is the question that the government needs to answer as it considers Britain's future trading policy post-Brexit.

 One country in the spotlight for a post-Brexit trade agreement is the USA.
-The National Farmers' Union - which represents 55,000 British farmers and growers - believes that there could be benefits for UK farmers in a UK-US trade agreement.
+We, along with the National Farmers' Union - which represents 47,000 British farmers and growers - believe that there could be benefits for UK farmers in a UK-US trade agreement.
 However, there are very significant differences between UK and US policy and approaches to food safety, notably in areas such as animal welfare, antibiotic use, hormone growth promotors and use of chemical washes, which reflect longstanding concerns of UK consumers and policy makers.

 UK farmers and growers are rightly proud of their high standards of production.
 The government says it has no intention of allowing these standards to be undermined post-Brexit but the detail on how this will practically be done remains to be defined.
 A trade policy which does not respect UK standards of production risks exposing the British public to food which may be unsafe or produced in a way that does not meet their expectations.
 Ultimately it risks undermining UK producers leading to less Great British food on our plates.